missinglink/pipeline/README.md

 `unix pipes` provide an amazingly easy-to-use and portable API.

-`pipeline` aims to extend that API to TCP sockets while also offering the ability to attach multiple processes to `stdin` `stdout` and `stderr`.
+`pipeline` aims to extend that API to TCP sockets while also offering:

+- the ability to attach multiple processes to `stdin` `stdout` and `stderr`.
-`pipeline` also provides smart flood control mechanisms to avoid buffering data at any branch of the pipe.
+- smart flood control mechanisms to avoid buffering data at any branch of the pipe.
+- role-based workflows which allows simple ways to perform tasks in parallel or in a series.

 ```bash
 #unix pipes